waynedovey/rh-advanced-cluster-security/04-step4/assignment.md

 ---
 slug: step4
-id: kiyiwsdbpyod
+id: 3hyilevysdjg
 type: challenge
 title: Cluster Governance
 notes:
 - type: text
   contents: |-
-    In the next learning module, we cover basic cluster governance with ACM and the following Concepts:
+    In the next learning module, we cover basic cluster governance with ACS and the following Concepts:

     * Explore Governance option for multiple clusters
     * Download and deploy multiple policies
     * Modify and understand the policy structure and features
-    * Apply these policies to the ACM Hub
+    * Apply these policies to the ACS Hub
     * Review the managed cluster for the results

     Let's begin!